towolf/towolf.github.com/docs/DownloadLegacyPsychtoolbox.markdown

 optional "flavor" parameter: By default, 'beta' \(aka 'current'\) will be installed if you don't specify otherwise, as this is almost always the best possible choice.
-You can download an old versioned release via a namestring like 'Psychtoolbox\-x.y.z', e.g., 'Psychtoolbox\-3.0.7' if you'd want to download version 3.0.7.
+You can download an old versioned release via a namestring like 'Psychtoolbox-x.y.z', e.g., 'Psychtoolbox-3.0.7' if you'd want to download version 3.0.7.
 This is only useful if you run a very old operating system or Matlab version that isn't supported by the current "beta" anymore, so you'd need to stick with an old versioned release.